Tanmaytc25/Tanmaytc/README.md

 For example, assessing respiratory symptoms or loss of smell/taste which were early indicators in many COVID patients were easily assisted via the telemedicine infrastructure so available.
 This means of triage maintained patient-oriented care while protecting patients and healthcare providers.

-Apart from the coronavirus pandemic, the use of telemedicine is documented highly amongst other medical specialties and it has grown significantly since the year 1990.
+Apart from the coronavirus pandemic, the use of telemedicine is documented highly amongst other medical specialties and it has grown significantly since 1990.
 Some of the medical specialties include- psychiatrists, endocrinologists, and rheumatologists who are reported to have benefited the highest.

 ![Alt text](./images/graph.png?raw=true "Graph")

 A Curriculum Shift- Preparing Future Doctors for Telemedicine:

 The COVID-19 pandemic brought unprecedented changes in the clinical environment and medical education.
-So to maintain students’ ability to participate in clinical encounters and continue learning in the new virtual environment, a telemedicine curriculum for clinical students was rapidly developed at Harvard Medical School (HMS) focusing, on the knowledge and skills needed to conduct live video encounters.
+So to maintain students 'ability to participate in clinical encounters and continue learning in the new virtual environment, a telemedicine curriculum for clinical students was rapidly developed at Harvard Medical School (HMS) focusing, on the knowledge and skills needed to conduct live video encounters.
 Curriculum leads created an interactive, flexible curriculum to teach students clinical skills, regulatory issues, professionalism, and innovations in telemedicine.

 Key lessons include:
-- the ability to cover a wide breadth of skills-based material with practical video
+- the ability to cover a wide breadth of skills-based material with practical video recordings
-- recordings
 - the flexibility of an online asynchronous modality conducive for students with competing academic demands
 - Providing a sequenced and logical approach to telemedicine added to students’ self-reported learning, allowing immediate application of new concepts to an authentic clinical learning environment.